By Foot Width, Barefoot Shoe Reviews, By Type, Men's, Top Picks, Women's

 Use BAREFOOTUNIVERSEPANTA for 5% discount

 We’ve been big fans of Panta Sandals ever since we tried them for the first time.
-They offer various sole types and footbeds, making them suitable for different needs.
-The laces are easily adjustable and require adjustment only twice: once when they’re new and once after the sole molds to your feet.
-This makes them an excellent long-term choice for those seeking comfort and customization.
+They offer several sole types and footbeds, all crafted from high-quality materials that balance durability with flexibility.
+The laces are easy to adjust and only need tightening twice — once when new and once after the sole molds to your feet.
+It’s a simple, long-lasting design that works beautifully for comfort and customization.
+Ships within the EU only.

 Sizing & Fit: The standard Panta sole shape is best suited for medium and medium-wide feet.
 For those needing extra-wide fits, customizations can be made, but only outside the main season.